xiaomi7732/CodeWithSaar/CodeNameK/Investigations/CodeNameK.CustomILogger/Readme.md

     [2022-04-02 15:24:44 Microsoft.Hosting.Lifetime, Information] Now listening on: http://localhost:5175
     ```

-    * Make it work by specify the format in `appsettings.json`.
+    * Make it work by specifying the format in `appsettings.json`.